The Best Dog Beds Available In Australia - The Ultimate Review

-In addition, they have a 100% natural linen cover range featuring four luxe colours, oat, liquorice, sakura pink and forest which are on the list for hottest interior colours of 2020.
+In addition, they have a 100% natural linen cover range featuring four luxe colours, oat, liquorice, sakura pink and forest which are on the list for hottest interior colours.

-This bed from Snooza is proof that lower priced dog beds don’t always have to be low-quality.
-And this bed looks so comfy that if they made one in a human size, all pet owners would have a matching bed with their pooches.
-Unfortunately that’s not the case, but these beds do come in several sizes which makes them a great choice for small to large breed of dogs.
+This bed from Fur King is proof that lower priced dog beds don’t always have to be low-quality.
+This bed looks so comfy that if they made one in a human size, all pet owners would have a matching bed with their pooches.
+Unfortunately, that’s not the case, but these beds do come in several sizes which makes them a great choice for small to large breed of dogs.

-The donut shape is great for all those pooches who love to curl up when sleeping.
-The trim is raised a bit, which allows the dog to rest his head and release the tension in his neck.
+The doghnut shape is great for all those pups that love to curl up when sleeping.
+The trim is raised slightly, which allows the dog to rest their head and release the tension in their neck.
 The bed is covered with faux shag fur, and manufacturers claim that this self-warming material is supposed to resemble a mother’s fur coat, making it a great heated dog bed option.
 This is perfect for adjusting a newcomer puppy to the new environment.

 This bed is safe to wash in a washing machine on a gentle cycle.
 You can also tumble dry it on low heat.
 In fact, it’s actually recommendable to be dried in a dryer to avoid matting of the fur.

 The bed comes in six colours, which are sure to suit any interior.
-Underneath the faux fur, there’s water-resistant nylon which serves as the first line of defense against potty accidents.
+Underneath the faux fur, there’s water-resistant nylon which serves as the first line of defence against potty accidents.

 While there are many orthopedic dog beds available on the market, some of them are definitely better than others - and the Snooza Ortho Sofa Bed Soho is definitely one of the best and most luxurious dog bed options available.

 While some orthopedic dog mattresses feature low-quality memory foam, this is definitely not the case with this bed.
-The memory foam mattress on this bed is made with two different main components to provide the ultimate balance between firmness and comfort.
-The first component is made of Australian made orthopedic foam which ensures the bed can never get compressed too much.
+The memory foam mattress is made with two different main components to provide the ultimate balance between firmness and comfort.
+The first component is made of Australian made orthopedic foam which ensures the bed doesn't become compressed out of shape.
 The other component is recycled PET fibre, making it one of the better options for sustainability.
 In short, everything your pooch needs for a comfortable night!